maxint-rd/mxUnifiedPCD8544_Nokia_5110_LCD/README.md

-This library is based on the Adafruit PCD8544 Nokia 5110 LCD library, but instead of directly using SPI it allows the display to be driven via the expanded pins of an I2C I/O expander or a of a shift-register.
+This library is based on the Adafruit PCD8544 Nokia 5110 LCD library, but instead of directly using SPI it allows the display to be driven via the expanded pins of an I2C I/O expander or a shift-register.

 Using SPI shift-register